-The July 31, 2014 Management Discussion and Analysis should be read in conjunction with the audited annual financial statements of the Company for a listing of the Company's significant accounting policies.
+The October 31, 2014 Management Discussion and Analysis should be read in conjunction with the audited annual financial statements of the Company for the year ended April 30, 2014, for a listing of the Company's significant accounting policies.

-The Company's condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") and specifically with IFRS applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting (IAS 34).
-These condensed interim consolidated financial statements should be read in conjunction with the Company's audited financial statements for the year ended April 30, 2014.
+The Company's condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC") and specifically with IFRS applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting (IAS 34).
+North Arrow's condensed interim financial statements should be read in conjunction with the Company's audited financial statements for the year ended April 30, 2014.
 These financial statements are presented in Canadian dollars unless otherwise noted.